 Men & women

-Their over-the-top sales video is a bit annoying
+Their over-the-top sales page is long

 Plenty, including apps, publications and online support community